 You can get a tourist visa at the border for US$20, and you’ll need a passport photo (or risk a $1 fine…).
 There can be a bit of a line for a visa, so allow some time for this process – they’ll also want to collect your fingerprints before stamping your passport.
 You can also arrange to get a visa online for an extra US$5.

 US Dollars (USD) and Cambodian Riel (r) – sometimes if your notes aren’t in good condition, they won’t be accepted.
 There are also a lot of fake notes in some areas, and while I strongly advise you not to accept these (you can tell when they’re fake), sometimes they’re accepted by shop keepers in touristy parts, but I wouldn’t try and use them outside those parts.
 Most ATMs dispense US dollars.

-For currency conversion, I think XE is the best tool, plus it’s free to use!
+For currency conversion, XE is the best tool (and it’s free!).

 Cambodia is excellent for anyone looking for a budget holiday, or to live like a king for a comparatively small amount.
 Budget travellers can enjoy US$5-10 rooms, $2-5 meals and $1-3 public transport, while extravagant travellers can bask in $50+ hotel rooms, fine dine for another $50, and cruise around in a jeep for $60 – Cambodia caters for everyone.